alkimiadev/A2A-ts-examples/src/client/README.md

 # A2A Client (JS)

-This directory contains a TypeScript client implementation for the Agent-to-Agent (A2A) communication protocol.
+This directory contains TypeScript client implementations for the Agent-to-Agent (A2A) communication protocol, supporting both HTTP and stdio transports.

-## `client.ts`
+## HTTP Client (`client.ts`)

 This file defines the `A2AClient` class, which provides methods for interacting with an A2A server over HTTP using JSON-RPC.